 Before agreeing to the marriage, the girl was asking her bridegroom: “Will you let me have my private time on Mondays?”
 If the bride did not agree, the girl had an absolute right to bring him a pumpkin, that is, to refuse, even despite the parental blessing.
 If the groom agreed, but then did not fulfill his promise, the wife was entitled to cancel the marriage.
 This behavior would have been unimaginable at that time for women in Russia, Europe, not to mention the Asian countries.

 What did this agreement mean?
 Once a week, namely on Monday, a young wife had the right to leave the house for the whole day, without asking permission.
 Household cares during this time lay on the shoulders of her husband, that’s why Monday has always been the most difficult day for them.
 Since then, we have a very widespread saying: “Monday – is a heavy day”.

 This custom was very necessary for young women.
 It facilitated the transition of a girl into a married life.
-On Mondays, the young wives gathered together, relaxed, shared secrets, especially in the field of intimate life, had fun.
+On Mondays, the young wives gathered together, relaxed, shared secrets.
 Neither their husbands nor mothers-in-law could bother them at that time.